anarcat/pytoutv/README.md

-pytoutv, thanks to TOU.TV's public API (see [`toutv/config.py`](toutv/config.py) for public URLs), is able to retrieve lists of emissions (shows) and episodes, get emissions and episodes informations and fetch any video file publicly distributed by the TOU.TV service.
+pytoutv, thanks to TOU.TV's public API (see [`toutv/config.py`](toutv/config.py) for public URLs), is able to retrieve lists of shows (shows) and episodes, get shows and episodes informations and fetch any video file publicly distributed by the TOU.TV service.
 Informations, including video files, downloaded using pytoutv are for personal use only and should not be redistributed unless otherwise